isomerpages/moe-yiochukangsec/_our-family/Students/Students Code of Conduct.md

 Wearing of religious items is not allowed as the school is a secular public space for all students.<br><br>

 <b>Footwear</b><br>
 Only school-approved plain white shoes and socks without any logo are allowed.
 Socks must be visibly worn.
-Sports shoes may be worn for CCAs and on special occasions such as Sports Carnival, with permission from the teacher-in-charge.<br><br>
+Sports shoes may be worn for CCAs and on special occasions such as Sports Carnival, with permission from the teacher-in-charge.</p>

 <b>GROOMING</b><br><br>